 In the year 2000, in what proved to be a significant break, Brett won the annual Pete Carpenter Fellowship (BMI Foundation, NYC) and travelled to Los Angeles to work with legendary Emmy and Grammy award-winning television composer Mike Post where he composed music for Law and Order: SVU (there’s a good story to go with this one) and generally couldn’t believe his luck.
 It was a life changing experience.

 Since then he has co-composed 34 hours of internationally broadcast television drama, scored 44 documentary films including many that have attracted international awards and accolades, composed or co-composed almost 50 hours of children’s television across 5 series that have screened in over 170 countries worldwide, and has scored multiple documentary features and feature films.

-I have been nominated for five APRA Australian Screen Music Awards, winning ‘Best Music for a Documentary’ for Tiger Dynasty (2012) and ‘Best Music for a Short Film’ for Lucy Wants to Kill Herself (2009).
-I have also been awarded an Australian Film Institute (now AACTA) Award for my work on Rare Chicken Rescue in 2008, received an AFI nomination for my contribution to the acclaimed documentary A Thousand Encores: the Ballets Russes in Australia in 2010, and an AACTA nomination for James Cameron’s Deepsea Challenge 3D last year.
+He has been nominated for nine APRA Australian Screen Music Awards, winning “Best Music for a Documentary” for Tiger Dynasty (2012) and “Best Music for a Short Film” for Lucy Wants to Kill Herself (2009).
+He has also been awarded an Australian Film Institute (now AACTA) Award for his work on Rare Chicken Rescue in 2008, received an AFI nomination for his contribution to the acclaimed documentary A Thousand Encores: the Ballets Russes in Australia in 2010, and an AACTA nomination for James Cameron’s Deepsea Challenge 3D in 2014.

-My scores for film have been heard on the following broadcasters and more…
+Brett’s music scores for film & television have been heard in cinemas and on the following broadcasters and more…